SpaceX Rockets

 After kicking off a secondary share sale that values the company at $800 billion, SpaceX is reportedly exploring a public listing as early as the second half of 2026.
 If that timeline holds, investors may not have to wait much longer.

-Initial reports indicate SpaceX will be raising $25 billion at a valuation of up to $1.5 trillion in its public offering.
+Reports indicate SpaceX will be raising $50 billion at a valuation of up to $1.5 trillion in its public offering in what would be the largest IPO ever.

 When SpaceX does go public, you'll be able to buy shares through any standard brokerage account — just like you would with Tesla, Amazon, or any other publicly traded company.
 If you need a brokerage account, we recommend Public.